Progressive Disclosure Techniques: Framework-Agnostic JavaScript Implementation

 wrapper.dataset.fieldId = fieldId;

-wrapper.innerHTML = this.templateCache.get(fieldId);
+wrapper.innerHTML = this.templateCache.get(fieldId)!;

 fragment.appendChild(wrapper);